Lumbar Implant for Stiffness Augmentation

 Degenerative disease of the lumbar spine is a significant cause of disability in the world; it encompasses conditions such as spondylolisthesis, disc degeneration, and lumbar spinal stenosis.
 403 million (5.5%) and 103 million (1.41%) individuals worldwide face symptomatic disc degeneration, and spinal stenosis annually, respectively1.

-Lumbar Implant for Stiffness Augmentation, LISA aims to restore healthy functions for lumbar stenosis patients, unresponsive to non-surgical treatments, by providing an adequate solution to treat the root cause of the pathology without the need to fuse the vertebrea together.
+Lumbar Implant for Stiffness Augmentation, LISA aims to restore healthy functions for patients patients with chronic low back pain that accompanies degenerative lesions of grade II, III and IV (Pfirmann MRI classification), unresponsive to non-surgical treatments, by providing an adequate solution to treat the root cause of the pathology without the need to fuse the vertebrea together

-LISA is a novel Dynamic Stabilization surgical device designed to treat painful spinal stenosis and restore the natural movements of the spine.
+LISA is a novel Dynamic Stabilization surgical device designed to treat painful chronic low back pain that accompanies degenerative lesions of grade II, III and IV (Pfirmann MRI classification) and restore the natural movements of the spine.

 LISA is CE marked